Alappuzha: Backwater paddy cultivation

 The major occupation in Alappuzha is farming.
 The Rice Bowl of Kerala, Kuttanadu is located in Alappuzha.
-Large farming areas near Vembanad Lake were reclaimed from the lake.
-In earlier times, the reclamation was done mainly from the shallow part of the Vembanad Lake or from the periphery of river Pamba.
-These reclamations constituted small areas of paddy fields called Padsekharam.
-The bailing out of water from those fields were done manually using water wheels (Chakram).
-Gradually the manual method used for bailing out of water gave way to steam engines.

-Three stages can be identified in the reclamation of lands from the Vembanad Lake.
+There were three stages in the reclamation of lands from the Vembanad Lake.
 In the first stage it was carried out by private entrepreneurs without any financial support from the part of the government.
 The Pattom Proclamation, made by the Travancore Kingdom in the year 1865, gave a great boost to the reclamation activities between 1865 and 1890.
 During this period de-watering of the polders were done manually, using waterwheels, restricting large-scale reclamations.
 Only about 250 hectares of land were reclaimed during this period.
 Venadu Lake and Madathil Lake that were reclaimed during this period are considered as the first Kayal Nilam (lake-reclaimed land) which were reclaimed from Vembanad Lake.
 The pioneering reclamation activity of lake-reclamation and cultivation was made by Pallithanam Luca Matthai.
-The period between 1865 and 1890 is usually considered as the first phase of lake-cultivation.

-The introduction of kerosene engines for dewatering resulted in the reclamation of wider areas of the lake for cultivation.
-It made the farmers consider venturing into the deeper parts of the lake.
-During the period between 1898 and 1903, reclamation activity was led by Pallithanam Luca Mathai (alias Pallithanathu Mathaichen) who reclaimed the Cherukara and Pallithanam Moovayiram kayals.